rvxfahim/CAN-Demo-ESP32/ARCHITECTURE.md

-# RX Firmware Architecture (Implemented)
+# Firmware Architecture (Implemented)

-This document reflects the current modular architecture with a central MessageRouter and an event-driven state machine.
+This document reflects the current modular architecture with a central MessageRouter and an event-driven state machine on the RX board, plus a minimal TX board that publishes CAN frames from DBC-generated types.

-## Top-Level Layout
+## RX: Top-Level Layout

 ```
 ┌─────────────────────────────────────────────────────────────────┐